jcpsantiago/beamter/README.md

 > Der Nächste, bitte!

 # beamter [bəˈʔamtɐ]
-Programmatically create a tidymodels [recipes](https://github.com/tidymodels/recipes/) from a registry of steps.
+Programmatically create tidymodels [recipes](https://github.com/tidymodels/recipes/) from a registry of steps.

 ## What is this?
 I needed to build recipes programmatically, because the model training pipeline I built with [DVC](https://dvc.org) was used for multiple models at the same time (think different mdodel _variants_ trained on different populations, such as countries or industry sectors).